 42 and want to date with no strings attached?
 Do it.

-Yes, there may be naysayers or people that will shake their heads disapprovingly, but they are either envious of your guts or are projecting their insecurities onto you.
+Yes, there may be naysayers that will disapprove, but they’re either envious of your guts or are projecting their insecurities onto you.

-Do whatever it is that will make your heart sing and your spirit soar, so that at the end of your life you will feel like you have lived your life fully with a sense of passion and authenticity.
+Let your heart sing and your spirit soar so that at the end of your life you will feel like you’ve lived your life fully- with courage, passion and faith.

 All my best on your journey,

 Question for you: Do feel like you wasted your youth because you didn’t do certain things when you were younger?
 If yes, ask yourself what is holding you back from doing it right now?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.

 'The Fast Track Guide to Turning Your Dreams into Reality'

 Another great post Seline.
 Your blogs / articles / whatever you call it are extremely thought provoking.
 I am not one of those who has wasted my youth.
 But whatever work / job I have been doing since the last decade or more, doesn’t give me a sense of satisfaction.
 I always believe that I have been born to do something else.
 Here comes the frustrating part – I am still not sure what this something else is 🙂 .